 Most dogs don’t have any reaction to it at all.
 All you need to do is rub it gently into their coat on a regular basis.

-Harris Diatomaceous Earth from Amazon even comes with a duster!
+Harris Diatomaceous Earth from Amazon (paid link) even comes with a duster!
 It’s also a 100% natural product and has no artificial anything or any types of fillers.

 How to Use a Flea Comb On a Dog